 “It’s time to rethink the way we plan and prepare for flooding,” says Anna Brown director of The Nature Conservancy’s Climate Adaptation Strategy.
 "Too often the role that nature can play in reducing flood risks is overlooked or undervalued.
 Nature-based solutions—such as reconnecting floodplains to give rivers more room during floods or restoring reefs, marshes or dunes that can protect coastal communities during storms—can also help improve water quality, provide prime wildlife habitat, enhance recreational opportunities, and produce related economic and social benefits.”

 Reconnecting Our Rivers

-- Flooding has been particularly devastating so far in 2019 (late June), with major, and in many cases historic, floods wreaking havoc in the Mississippi River Valley—from Minnesota to Louisiana and from South Dakota to Ohio—as well as in California, North Carolina and along other rivers in the US.
+- Flooding has been particularly devastating in 2019, with major, and in many cases historic, floods wreaking havoc in the Mississippi River Valley—from Minnesota to Louisiana and from South Dakota to Ohio—as well as in California, North Carolina and along other rivers in the US.

 - Unfortunately, flood damages along rivers is worsening, as many of the nation’s most costly floods have occurred over the past 10 years, according to Floodlist.com.

 A River with More Room Demonstrates Its Value

 In January 2009, Washington was drenched by a storm that also melted the winter snowpack, causing rivers west of the Cascades to flood.
 In and near the town of Orting, 26,000 residents were ordered to evacuate before the Puyallup River topped its levees.
 It was one of the largest urban evacuations in the state’s history.